Open Menu Close Menu Open Search Close Search

 Through our communities and as a council, we seek to foster active interfaith engagement on campus with the Tufts University Chaplaincy and through campus programs.
 We also strive to promote and coordinate activism and service, including but not limited to serving our local community, partnering with other universities’ interfaith groups, and responding to global issues.
 Ultimately, the ISC acts to create a welcoming and pluralistic campus climate at Tufts that encourages interfaith dialogue, questioning, learning, and action.

-List of Groups Represented on the Interfaith Student Council
+List of Groups Historically Represented on the Interfaith Student Council

 • Baha'i Students Association